 Azure billing and Active Directory tenant

-This implementation option does not take an inherent position on enterprise enrollment.
+This implementation option doesn't take an inherent position on enterprise enrollment.
 This approach is designed to be applicable to customers regardless of contractual agreements with Microsoft or Microsoft partners.
 Prior to deployment of this implementation option, it's assumed that the customer has already created a target subscription.

 Identity and access management

-This implementation option assumes that the target subscription is already associated with an Azure Active Directory instance in accordance with identity management best practices.
+This implementation option assumes that the target subscription is already associated with a Microsoft Entra instance in accordance with identity management best practices.